Can LLM Agents Be CFOs? Benchmarking Long-Horizon Resource Allocation in an Uncertain Enterprise Environment: Related Work

 \section{Related Work}

-\paragraph{Financial Agent Benchmarks.} Several benchmarks evaluate LLM-based agents in financial decision-making.
-Many focus on market-facing tasks such as trading and investment~\cite{li2025investorbench,qian2025agentstradelivemultimarket,fan2025aitraderbenchmarkingautonomousagents,chen2025stockbench}, where agents decide whether to buy or sell assets in simulated or real-time markets rather than manage enterprise finances.
-Others study financial reasoning or research workflows. \citet{bigeard2025financeagentbenchmarkbenchmarking} evaluates financial analysis workflows, while \citet{zeng2025fingaiachinesebenchmarkai} focuses on financial reasoning with domain knowledge and tools.
-However, these benchmarks do not place the agent in the role of an internal corporate decision-maker managing an enterprise over time.
+{\textbf{Financial Agent Benchmarks.}} Recent work has increasingly explored LLMs for financial modeling, reasoning, and auditing~\cite{qian2025fino1,wang2025rkefino1regulationknowledgeenhancedlarge,huang2025openfinllmsopenmultimodallarge,wang2026finauditingfinancialtaxonomystructuredmultidocument}.
+Building on these advances, financial agent benchmarks evaluate tasks such as trading, investment recommendation, financial analysis, and tool-augmented reasoning~\cite{li2025investorbench, qian2026agents, fan2025aitraderbenchmarkingautonomousagents, chen2025stockbench, bigeard2025financeagentbenchmarkbenchmarking, zeng2025fingaiachinesebenchmarkai}.
+However, these settings primarily test market-facing decisions or static financial workflows.
+They do not place the agent in the role of an internal corporate decision-maker who must manage an enterprise over time, allocate scarce capacity, and bear the delayed consequences of prior commitments.